wri/comms-dev-documentation/process/password-policy.md

 Best Practice for Strong Passwords:

 1. Mix uppercase, lowercase, numbers, and special characters
-2. Our guideline is 20 character minimum
+2. 12 character minimum, but we recommend 20
 3. Don't reuse passwords between accounts

 WRI Institutional sites built in Drupal will:

-1. Assess your password strength whenever you create a new password for your user account
+1. Assess your password strength whenever you create a new password for your user account.
-2. Suggest an optional strong password for you to use
-3. Won't accept anything other than a strong password
+2. Won't accept anything other than a strong password.
+The password tool checks prospective passwords against brute-force attacks, sequential or repeated characters, dates, and English-language dictionaries.

 Password Managers